 There is a significant difference when updating your LoadMaster virtual machine to the instructions provided for Windows virtual machines in the linked VMware article.
 You must upgrade the virtual hardware machine version for the LoadMaster before you upgrade VMware Tools.

 Some best practices to be aware of before deploying a LoadMaster on VMware are below:

-When using High Availability (HA): The Security Policy Forged Transmit on the port group should be set to Accept.
+- When using High Availability (HA), ensure that MAC Address Changes and Forged Transmits are both selected and set to Accept.
 Ensure this is forced (hard coded) on the port group as any changes to the vSwitch will affect all port groups by default.

 The following instructions describe how to install a Virtual LoadMaster on a VMware ESXi environment using the VMware vSphere client.

 The VLM is packaged with an .ovf file for ease of deployment.
-This file can be freely downloaded from KEMP Technologies for a 30 day evaluation period.
+This file can be freely downloaded from Kemp for a 30 day evaluation period.
 To download the VLM please follow the following instructions.

 2. Click the Download Now button.

 3. Within the Select your hypervisor section, select the option for VMware (OVF).

 4. Select your country from the drop-down list provided.